peanut9617/Flowers-Recognition-using-Convolusion-Neural-Network/README.md

 There are labeled 4242 images of flowers.

 The model has three convolutional layers.
 Categorical_crossentropy is used for loss and Adam is used as the optimizer.
 In addition, this project will output a visual prediction on ten random images in the test set and make their confusion matrix.

+**!
+Please note that you will need to change the file been used in the code to wherever you have stored the dataset.**

 ### **HOW**
   1. Read Folder